remix-run/react-router/decisions/0003-data-strategy.md

 I _think_ (1) is preferred to keep the API at a minimum and avoid leaking into _other_ ways to opt-out of revalidation.
 We already have an API for that so let's lean into it.

 Additionally, another big con of (2) is that if we want to let them make revalidation decisions inside `dataStrategy` - we need to expose all of the informaiton required for that (`currentUrl`, `currentParams`, `nextUrl`, `nextParams`, `submission` info, `actionResult`, etc.) - the API becomes a mess.

+Therefore we are aiming to stick with one and let `shouldRevalidate` be the only way to opt-out of revalidation.

 ### Handling actions and fetchers